Catherine Mohr: Family

 Mohr was born Catherine Jane Anderson, in Dunedin, New Zealand.
 Her mother was a biostatistician and her father was a biochemist.
-When she was a preschooler her family moved to the United States so har father could pursue postdoctoral research.
+When she was a preschooler her family moved to the United States so her father could pursue postdoctoral research.
 While her parents always intended to return to New Zealand, they never could find employment in the same place, so Mohr grew up in the US.
 She did keep her New Zealand citizenship, however.

-Mohr's relationship with her spouse, Paul Mohr, started when she broke her pelvis in the year 2000, during a horseback riding incident.
+Mohr's relationship with her spouse, Paul Mohr, started when she broke her pelvis in the year 2000 during a horseback riding incident.
 Immobilized for six weeks, her friends took care of her and had gatherings at her home, which is how their relationship got off the ground.
-They have daughter, Natalie.
+They have a daughter, Natalie.

 Education

 An avid tinker and bicycle racer, Mohr worked as a bicycle mechanic near Boston while in high school.
 When Mohr matriculated at the Massachusetts Institute of Technology, she was planning to study chemistry.
 Then, during her Sophomore year, joined a friend in founding a solar car racing team.
 During her first year on the team, of which she remained a member through her Senior year, Mohr realized that tinkering was what she loved and switcher her major to mechanical engineering.
-While on the solar car racing team, Mohr not only helped race in the US, but also worked on a car for Switzerland’s Tour de Sol and in 1987 she raced in Australia’s first World Solar Challenge, from Darwin to Adelaide.
+While on the solar car racing team, Mohr not only helped race in the US, but also worked on a car for Switzerland's Tour de Sol and in 1987 she raced in Australia's first World Solar Challenge, from Darwin to Adelaide.
 Her design work on wheels for solar cars, done in collaboration with James D. Worden, was recognized by a second place in the MIT Admiral Luis de Florez award.
 Also on her team was Megan Smith, who later became the Chief Technology Officer of the United States under President Barack Obama.

 After completing her B.S. in mechanical engineering, Mohr continued with graduate school in the same field, also at MIT.
 Mohr graduated in 1992; her Masters' Thesis was entitled: "The Design of a Compact Actuator System for a Robotic Wrist/Hand."
 Although she was originally working towards a Ph.D., Mohr decided to leave school and work on electric cars.

 In 1999, Mohr began fulfilling premed requirements through UCLA's extension school, and then matriculated at Stanford University School of Medicine.
 She earned her Doctor of Medicine in 2006, but elected not to move on to a residence program.